 3.3 How to use the Viewfinder

-To move the Image Service Viewfinder, simply click anywhere inside the circle and drag it to a new location on the map.
+To move the viewfinder, simply click and drag to the desired location on the map.

 3.4 How to operate the zoom level

-To zoom in and out of the map click the plus and minus signs in the top right hand corner of the screen.
+To zoom in and out of the map click the plus and minus signs in the bottom right corner of the screen.

 3.5 Understanding differences in image resolution